BestTimesToVisit.com Logo

 Getting Around Ljubljana, Slovenia

-Ljubljana's City Bus System
+Ljubljana's Public Bus System

 Ljubljana has an extensive and affordable bus network covering the city and surrounding areas.
 Buses are frequent and reliable, making them ideal for reaching attractions outside the city center.
 Night buses operate on major routes.

-Cost:Single ticket: around €1.30; day ticket: around €4.10.
-Purchase tickets from kiosks, newsagents, or via the Urbana app.
+Cost:Single ticket: around €1.30; day ticket: around €4.10; Purchase tickets on the bus or via the Urbana app.

 Walking